 Since funds are limited, requests are normally approved for:

 Rent and Mortgage assistance

-Enrollment: It is important that you enroll with the VA to make sure you receive the Benefits you earned.
+It is important that you enroll with the VA to make sure you receive the benefits you earned.

-a.
-Enrolled.
-If you are currently enrolled at the VAMC or a VA Clinic, call the VA (602) 222-6550 and provide the name of your doctor and request an appointment with a social worker.
+If you are currently enrolled at the VAMC or a VA Clinic, call the VA (602) 222-6550 to provide the name of your doctor and request an appointment with a social worker.

 Once you meet with the social worker, they will help review available resources and may suggest an application be submitted to the Returning Warrior program.
 They will help prepare and submit the request to the RW Administrator.
 If approved, the check will be mailed directly to the payee (e.g., landlord, utility company, etc.) Processing time is normally a week.

 VMLC helped Iraqi Freedom Veteran Nick Williams with air transportation to Walter Reed Army Medical Center in Washington, D.C.
 At Walter Reed, Nick was fitted for a special new prosthetic leg after losing his right leg when an IED exploded near him in Iraq in 2007.
 Nick served as a Specialist in the Military Police for two years in Iraq before he was injured.

 At Walter Reed doctors cast a mold of Nick's left leg, and from that cast, they created a prosthetic right leg that looks just like his real leg, right down to the skin tone and hair.

 "Our returning veterans face many challenges when they return home," said BG Gregg Maxon, immediate past president of the VMLC.
 "The VMLC exists to help our veterans like Nick, who have sacrificed for us."